-- 15. Calling-in Members are asked to indicate on submission of the call-in or as soon as possible thereafter, which witnesses they would wish to be invited to attend consideration of the call-in. - 16.
-The Chairman will consider, in consultation with the Vice-Chairman and calling-in Members which witnesses will be invited.
-Up to 6 witnesses may be called, including the Leader, appropriate Portfolio Holder, or lead officer.
-The Leader, Portfolio Holder, and lead call-in Member will speak for up to 8 minutes; all other witnesses will speak for up to 4 minutes.
-The advice of the Monitoring Officer and Committee Lead Officer may also be sought. - 17.
-In considering whether proposed witnesses are appropriate, the Chairman should ensure that there will be a good balance between differing views.
-The evidence which the invitee can give should be relevant and likely to assist the Committee in its deliberations. - 18.
+- 16. Calling-in Members are asked to indicate on submission of the call-in or as soon as possible thereafter, which contributors they would wish to be invited to attend consideration of the call-in. - 17.
+The Chairman will consider, in consultation with the Vice-Chairman and calling-in Members which contributors will be invited.
+Up to 4 contributors may be called, including the Leader, appropriate Portfolio Holder, or lead officer.
+The advice of the Monitoring Officer and Committee Lead Officer may also be sought. - 18.
+In considering whether proposed contributors are appropriate, the Chairman should ensure that there will be a good balance between differing views.
+The evidence which the invitee can give should be relevant and likely to assist the Committee in its deliberations. - 19.
 The Leader or Portfolio Holder within whose remit the decision lies will be required to attend, if invited, as would relevant senior officers.
 Should the Portfolio Holder be unable to attend, another Portfolio Holder (usually the Leader) will be invited to attend on his or her behalf.
+The report author and their senior manager will attend the meeting to provide any advice as requested by the Committee.